learn-co-curriculum/dsc-z-score-p-value/README.md

 ## P-value

 You will now learn about the **P-value** as a statistical summary of the compatibility between the observed data and what you would expect to see in a population assuming the statistical model is correct.
 The concepts of p-value and level of significance are vital components of hypothesis testing and methods like regression.
 However, they can be a little tricky to understand.
-We'll try to explain the concpept in an easy, logical way.
+We'll try to explain the concept in an easy, logical way.

 > In hypothesis testing you set a null hypothesis, then draw a sample, and test your null hypothesis based on that sample.